jsas-uw/SocialNetwork/README.md

 Todo:
 - Final checks: review assignment/rubric to make sure we have everything
-- Bottom pane: check that we have all status messages and hook the counters up to SocialNetworkManager to get graph stats
+- Bottom pane: check that we have all status messages and hook the counters up to SocialNetworkManager to get graph stats (done)

+Added an alert popup to prompt the user to save before exiting.

 # Bill's tasks